SpocWiki/_public/geo/Continent.md

-Naively described as  contiguous Land-Mass surrounded by Water-Mass or high Barries like Mountain-Ranges
+Naively described as  contiguous Land-Mass surrounded by Water-Mass or high Barriers like Mountain-Ranges
 (e.g. [[Ural Mountains]], [[Himalayas]]) on a global-scale
 (in Opposition to Islands, the largest of which is [[Greenland]]).